- File format and geometry

 2009 and later boundaries

 NHGIS generally derived 2009 and later boundaries from the corresponding TIGER/Line release, as indicated by the Basis in the Data Finder.
-In each case, NHGIS modified the TIGER/Line geometry only by projecting the data and erasing coastal water areas.
+In each case, NHGIS modified the TIGER/Line geometry mainly only by projecting the data and erasing coastal water areas.
 For the 2009 boundary files, NHGIS used 2010 TIGER/Line coastlines to erase coastal water areas.

 Centers of population